 Jobs Generated: 300 people employed

 Women in settlements face the brunt of small, enclosed spaces for cooking and are often susceptible to health risks such as respiratory ailments.
-The girl child in the family is often exposed to similar health risks.
+The girl child in the family is usually exposed to similar health risks.
 This program aims to work with healthy cooking and integrate these marginalized settlement communities into enhanced energy access.
-These settlements are often in biodiversity rich areas, and fuel wood use is the primary driver for degradation in these ecosystems.
-Furthermore, the manufacturing unit established in Tangail, which produces the cookstove, has employed local individuals, contributing to the overall development of the district, improving the well-being of these villages.
+These settlements are often in biodiversity-rich areas, and fuel wood use is the primary driver for degradation in these ecosystems.
+Furthermore, the manufacturing unit established in Tangail, which produces the portable cookstoves, has employed local individuals, contributing to the overall development of the district and improving the well-being of these villages.

 Over 200,000 improved cookstoves have been distributed in these settlements, resulting in nearly 50% less fuelwood use.
-This reduction directly enhances household savings for at least half of the households that need to buy firewood.
-Additionally, the establishment of local stove production units has created job opportunities for over 350 community members, with a significant share occupied by women.
+This reduction directly enhances household savings for at least half of the households that buy firewood.
+Additionally, establishing local stove production units has created job opportunities for over 350 community members, with a significant share occupied by women.
 The health benefits of using these cookstoves also increase women’s chances of participating in the workforce, while healthier girl children benefit from improved educational opportunities.

-The shift to better cookstoves means that users eliminate smoke and particulate matter release by almost 100%, leading to much cleaner indoor air and healthier respiration, an important issue for smaller enclosed cooking spaces.
+The shift to better cookstoves allows users to eliminate smoke and particulate matter release by almost 100%.
+That leads to much cleaner indoor air and healthier respiration, an important issue for smaller enclosed cooking spaces.

-The functionality of the improved cookstove has a direct bearing on access to clean energy for the participating families.
-It is an important steppingstone for greater energy access in the future including rural electrification devices.
+The functionality of the improved cookstove directly enhances participating families’ access to clean energy.
+It is an important stepping stone for greater energy access in the future, including rural electrification devices.

 Over 200,000 improved cookstoves have been distributed in these settlements, resulting in nearly 50% less fuelwood use.
-This reduction directly enhances household savings for at least half of the households that need to buy firewood.
-Additionally, the establishment of local stove production units has created job opportunities for over 350 community members, with a significant share occupied by women.
+This reduction directly enhances household savings for at least half of the households that buy firewood.
+Additionally, establishing local stove production units has created job opportunities for over 350 community members, with a significant share occupied by women.
 The health benefits of using these cookstoves also increase women’s chances of participating in the workforce, while healthier girl children benefit from improved educational opportunities.

-The shift to better cookstoves means that users eliminate smoke and particulate matter release by almost 100%, leading to much cleaner indoor air and healthier respiration, an important issue for smaller enclosed cooking spaces.
+The shift to better cookstoves allows users to eliminate smoke and particulate matter release by almost 100%.
+That leads to much cleaner indoor air and healthier respiration, an important issue for smaller enclosed cooking spaces.

-The functionality of the improved cookstove has a direct bearing on access to clean energy for the participating families.
-It is an important steppingstone for greater energy access in the future including rural electrification devices.
+The functionality of the improved cookstove directly enhances participating families’ access to clean energy.
+It is an important stepping stone for greater energy access in the future, including rural electrification devices.